vladidobro/fsspec-manager/README.md

 man.ls
 ```

-To launch a IPython repl from the manager, press 'w'.
+To launch a IPython REPL from the manager, press 'w'.